 If you’re ready to invest $50,000 or more, it’s worth having a private vault company with a full-service offering:

-- Private account manager
+- A private account manager

-- Better pricing (for that scale)
+- Better pricing

 - Lower storage fees

 When you’re storing even more substantial amounts (think $250k-$1 million range), you’ll probably want to set up a portfolio of vaults.

 As we mentioned already, diversification is key to a successful investment portfolio.

 Even though having your gold in two or three vaults won’t be as convenient as having it all in one place, it boosts your privacy and asset security – a worthwhile sacrifice.

 The one thing you must be absolutely sure to do is to keep your gold out of banks.
 Any and all kinds of banks.

 Sure, they can protect your gold against weather and theft, but they also leave your assets open to bank-based and government-based control.